LearnDialogue/N_gram_Gen_Dialogue_Analysis/README.md

     Output:
     -  a csv file (output_ngramTable.csv) of n-grams predictors

+*Note: -- To capture a specific set in the corpus, certain removal criteria can be incorporated.
+For instance, if you want to distinguish by gender, then at this point you would remove all rows that correspond to students who do not fit the criteria.

 # Step 3: Apply a threshold to intentionally include n-grams that occur in X% of converstions (test X for 10, 25, 33 and 50) to establish the most appropriate threshold for the dataset wih respect to the sample.
 Note: The resulting total number of n-grams will be used to run a generalized regression model.
 Best practices for running regression model encourages the number of predictors less than the sample size.
 However, since we are using an exhaustive best subset method, the number of ngramas can be greater than the sample size, within a reasonable threshold.